 Why do plays purchased in one transaction sometimes arrive separately?

 AustralianPlays.org is a shopfront for a collective of independent Australian publishers and goods are shipped directly from their respective offices.
 It is for this reason that goods purchased in a single order may arrive separately.

 How much do the playscripts cost?

 Prices vary according to format and publisher.
 Hardcopy prices range from about $15 to $30, plus postage and handling.
-Scripts in PDF format sell for $9 and $14, depending on length.
+Scripts in PDF format generally sell for $9 and $19.
 All prices on this site are quoted in Australian dollars and include GST for Australian customers.
-Our shopping cart facility includes a link to a currency converter where you can check prices in your local currency.

 Do I need to use a credit card in order to buy products from this site?